Last Updated on

 How Microsoft Planner Works

-Once Planner is installed, it can be launched from the Office 365 app launcher with just one click.
+Once Planner is installed, it can be launched from the Microsoft 365 app launcher with just one click.
 Once you’re up and running, you can use Planner to create new plans, assemble teams, assign tasks to team members, and more.

 Each plan—or project—you create within Planner has its own separate board.
 Here, tasks are organised into columns called buckets.
 Within each bucket you can further subdivide the project by creating cards for each single task.
 Each card can include details such as a brief task description, who’s working on it, and what the deadline is.
 In addition, tasks can be further broken down using checklists, so that every step of the project, bucket, and task can be itemised.
 And each time you assign a task to a team member, they receive an email notification to let them know.